PennyLaneAI/qml/demos_community.rst

     :color: heavy-rain-gradient

-    This example is created to explain how to create a Hybrid Neural Network (Mix of Classical and Quantum Layer) and train it and get predictions from it.
-The data set consists of a temperature readings in Degree Centigrade and corresponding Fahrenheit.
-Objective is to train a neural network to predict Fahrenheit value given Deg Centigrade value.
+    This example is created to explain how to create a Hybrid Neural Network (mix of classical and quantum layers) and train it and get predictions from it.
+The data set consists of temperature readings in degrees Centigrade and corresponding Fahrenheit.
+The objective is to train a neural network to predict Fahrenheit values given Centigrade values.

 :html:`</div></div><br><div style='clear:both'>`
 :html:`<div class="card-deck">`